 The estimated future cost to remove an underground storage tank is recognized over the estimated useful life of the storage tank.
 We record a discounted liability for the future fair value of an asset retirement obligation along with a corresponding increase to the carrying value of the related long-lived asset at the time an underground storage tank is installed.
 We then depreciate the amount added to property and equipment and recognize accretion expense in connection with the discounted liability over the remaining life of the tank.
 We base our estimates of the anticipated future costs for tank removal on our prior experience with removals.
 We review assumptions for computing the estimated liability for tank removal on an annual basis.
 Any change in estimated cash flows are reflected as an adjustment to both the liability and the associated asset.

-Long-lived assets related to asset retirement obligations aggregated \$14 million and \$17 million, and were reflected as property and equipment, net on our consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+Long-lived assets related to asset retirement obligations aggregated \$13 million and \$14 million as of December 31, 2023 and 2022, respectively, and were reflected as property and equipment, net, on our consolidated balance sheets.

 Environmental Liabilities